-- CBGSA administration and legal support: Overall program management, coordination activities, and legal services - Stakeholder/Board engagement: Bi-monthly SAC meetings, bi-monthly CBGSA Board meetings, bi-monthly calls with the CBGSA Board ad-hoc committees, and semi-annual public workshops - Outreach: Email communications, newsletters, and website management - GSP implementation program management: Program management and oversight of project and management action implementation, including coordination among GSA Board, staff and stakeholders, coordination of GSA implementation technical activities, oversight and management of CBGSA consultants and subconsultants, budget tracking, schedule management, and quality assurance/quality control of project implementation activities - Monitoring: manage satellite imagery to track water usage, conduct groundwater level and quality monitoring, and manage data
+- CBGSA administration: Overall program management and coordination activities - Stakeholder/Board engagement: Quarterly Stakeholder Advisory Committee (SAC) meetings, bimonthly CBGSA Board meetings, bimonthly calls with the CBGSA Board ad-hoc committees, and semi-annual public workshops - Outreach: Email communications, newsletters, and website management - GSP implementation program management: Program management and oversight of project and management action implementation, including coordination among GSA Board, staff and stakeholders, coordination of GSA implementation technical activities, oversight and management of CBGSA consultants and subconsultants, budget tracking, schedule management, and quality assurance/quality control of project implementation activities - Monitoring: manage satellite imagery to track water usage, conduct groundwater level and quality monitoring, and manage data

 Implementation of this GSP is projected to run between \$800,000 and \$1.3 million per year, and projects and management actions an additional \$650,000 to \$3.7 million per year.
 Development of this GSP was funded through a Proposition 1 Sustainable Groundwater Planning Grant.
-CBGSA operations are partially funded through this grant, and by volunteer contributions from CBGSA member agencies.
-Although ongoing operation of CBGSA could include contributions from its member agencies, which are ultimately funded through customer fees or other public funds, additional funding would be required to implement the GSP.
+CBGSA operations are partially funded through this grant, as well as contributions from CBGSA member agencies.
+Although ongoing operation of CBGSA is anticipated to require contributions from its member agencies, which are ultimately funded through customer fees or other public funds, additional funding would be required to implement the GSP.
 Of the implementation activities in the GSP, only project implementation is likely to be eligible for grant or loan funding; funding through grants or loans have varying levels of certainty.
 As such, the CBGSA will develop a financing plan that will include one or more of the following financing approaches:

-• Pumping Fees: Pumping fees would implement a charge for pumping that would be used to fund GSP implementation activities.
+- Pumping Fees: Pumping fees would implement a charge for pumping that would be used to fund GSP implementation activities.
+In the absence of other sources of funding (i.e., grants, loans, or combined with assessments) fees would range between \$13 and \$60 per AF per year.
 To meet the funding needs of the GSP, fees would be lower when pumping is higher, such as current pumping levels, and higher when pumping is lower, such as when sustainable pumping levels are achieved.
 Although this funding approach would meet the financial needs of the GSP and CBGSA, it may discourage pumping reductions due to cost.
-The financing plan developed by the CBGSA would evaluate how to balance the need for funding with encouraging pumpers to commit to compliance with desired groundwater pumping reduction goals.

-- Assessments: Assessments would charge a fee based on land areas.
+The financing plan developed by the CBGSA would evaluate how to balance the need for funding with encouraging pumpers to commit to compliance with desired groundwater pumping reduction goals. - Assessments: Assessments would charge a fee based on land areas.
 There are two methods for implementing an assessment based on acreage.
-The first option would assess a fee for all acres in the Basin outside of those in federal lands.
+The first option would assess a fee for all acres in the Basin, which would cost approximately \$5 to \$8 per acre per year.
 This option would not distinguish between land use types.
 The second option would be to assess a fee only on irrigated acres.
+Based on current irrigated acreage, the assessment would be \$20 to \$35 per acre per year.
 Similar to the pumping fee approach, assessment based on irrigated acreage could affect agricultural operations and contribute to land use conversions, which could affect the assessment amount or ability to fully fund GSP implementation. - Combination of fees and assessments: This approach would combine pumping fees and assessments to moderate the effects of either approach on the economy in the Basin.
 This approach would likely include an assessment that would apply to all acres in the Basin, rather than just to irrigated acreage.
 It would be coupled with a pumping fee to account for those properties that use more water than others.